-- SWAT Rifle: A firearm, especially one fired from shoulder level, having a long spirally grooved barrel intended to make a bullet spin and thereby have greater accuracy over a long distance. - (a) Description, quantity, capabilities, and purchase cost - (a) COLT M4 COMMANDO RO933; cost: \$1,086, quantity: 20 - (a) A select fire semi-automatic/automatic rifle that fires an intermediate-power.223 caliber / 5.56mm cartridge which is more powerful than a standard pistol which allows a trained officer better control both inside of structures or outside at a distance with greater accuracy than a handgun. - (b) Accuracy International; cost \$4,000, quantity: 4 - (a) A bolt-action, high-accuracy, long range, scoped rifle that fires.308 caliber rounds with precision used by SWAT snipers.
-Fixed stock, 16" barrel, standard adjustable cheekpiece, fixed butt pad with spacers, pistol grip, flush cup sling attachment points, double chamber standard muzzle break, and 10 round magazine.
+- SWAT Rifle: A firearm, especially one fired from shoulder level, having a long spirally grooved barrel intended to make a bullet spin and thereby have greater accuracy over a long distance. - (a) Description, quantity, capabilities, and purchase cost - (a) COLT M4 COMMANDO; cost: \$1,086, quantity: 20 - (a) A select fire semi-automatic/automatic rifle that fires an intermediate-power.223 caliber / 5.56mm cartridge which is more powerful than a standard pistol but less powerful than a standard rifle which allows a trained officer better control both inside of structures or outside at a distance with greater accuracy than a handgun. - (b) Accuracy International; cost \$4,000, quantity: 4

+- (a) A bolt-action, high-accuracy, long range, scoped rifle that fires.308 caliber rounds with precision used by SWAT snipers.
+Fixed stock, 24" barrel, standard adjustable cheekpiece, fixed butt pad with spacers, pistol grip, flush cup sling attachment points, double chamber standard muzzle break, and 10 round magazine.

+- (b) Purpose

-(a) To be used as precision weapons to address a threat with more precision and/or greater distances than a handgun, if present and feasible.
+- (a) To be used as precision weapons to address a threat with more precision and/or greater distances than a handgun, if present and feasible.

+- (c) Authorized Use

-- (a) Only members that have attended the mandated POST certified rifle operator course are authorized to use a rifle.
+- (a) Only members that are POST certified are authorized to use a rifle.

 - (d) Lifespan

-- (a) COLT M4 COMMANDO RO933 10 years
+- (a) COLT M4 COMMANDO 5-10 years

-- (b) Accuracy International 10 years
+- (b) Accuracy International 5-10 years

 - (e) Fiscal Impact

 - (a) Annual maintenance is approximately \$50 for each rifle.
 Maintenance costs are covered under the existing firearms and training budgets.

 - (f) Training

 - (a) Prior to using a rifle, officers must be certified by POST instructors in the operation of the rifle.
-Additionally, officers that operate any rifle are required to train quarterly and pass a range qualification once a year.
+Additionally, all members that operate any rifle are require to pass a range qualification once a year.

+- (g) Legal and Procedural Rules

-(a) Use is established under FPD Policy 434.6.
+- (a) Use is established under FPD Policy 434.6.
 It is the policy of the FPD to utilize rifles only for official law enforcement purposes, and pursuant to State and Federal law regarding the use of force.